pgjdbc/pgjdbc/README.md

 There are also available (snapshot) binary RPMs in [Fedora's Copr repository](https://copr.fedorainfracloud.org/coprs/g/pgjdbc/pgjdbc-travis/).

 ## Changelog
-See [CHANGELOG.md file](CHANGELOG.md) for a list of changes of the lastest versions.
+See [CHANGELOG.md file](CHANGELOG.md) for a list of changes of the latest versions.
 You can found a [History of Changes](https://jdbc.postgresql.org/documentation/changelog.html#introduction) in the website for reference of previous versions.

 ----------------------------------------------------